sile-typesetter/sile-typesetter.github.io/content/blog/2021-03-04-Ubuntu-PPA-Now-Covers-Groovy-and-Hirsute.md

 ---
 title: Ubuntu PPA Now Covers Groovy and Hirsute
+extra:
   post_author: Caleb Maclennan
   post_gravatar: 11cdaff4c6f9b290db40f69d3b20caf1
 ---
 Our “official” Ubuntu [PPA][] with prebuilt SILE packages –including all the dependencies missing from the base Ubuntu package set– fell a little bit behind last month.
 In fact it never got updated with the SILE [v0.10.14][] release.
 It has been revived and is now up to date with [v0.10.15][] packages.